tauri-apps/tauri-docs/docs/about/architecture.md

 Generally speaking, plugins are authored by third parties (even though there may be official, supported plugins).
 A plugin generally does 3 things:

-1. It enables Rust code to do "something".
+1. Enables Rust code to do "something".
-2. It provides interface glue to make it easy to integrate into an app.
+2. Provides interface glue to make it easy to integrate into an app.
-3. It provides a JavaScript API for interfacing with the Rust code.
+3. Provides a JavaScript API for interfacing with the Rust code.

 Here are some examples of Tauri Plugins: